clarkcb/xsearch/README.md

   things worse, so I removed it.
 I'm still a big fan of the Clojure language, but it would seem that the language is not well suited for these types of scenarios.
-* `cssearch` - I find it interesting that the CLI versions are quite a bit faster than the JVM versions.
+* `cssearch` - I find it interesting that the CLR versions are quite a bit faster than the JVM versions.
 At some point I will need to search for startup time comparisons.
 * `fssearch` - This version is dramatically faster than its JVM "counterpart" `scalasearch`.
-The F# version is behind in functionality, and the Scala version could probably use some optimization, but there is probably also a CLI vs JVM startup time thing going on here.
+The F# version is behind in functionality, and the Scala version could probably use some optimization, but there is probably also a CLR vs JVM startup time thing going on here.
 * `gosearch` - This version is certainly fast, but I expected it to be the fastest, or in the top two.
 I expected this because it is natively compiled, and also because I added some concurrency via channels.
 I can probably do